 Endless San Diego summer surf days include fun waves, balmy ocean temperatures, burritos and bikinis!

-In order to make the most of surfing San Diego in summer, I have put together a comprehensive guide on summer swell size, water temps, and best San Diego summer surf spots.
+In order to make the most of surfing San Diego in summer, I have put together a comprehensive guide on summer swell size, water temps, and the best San Diego summer surf spots.
 As a bonus, I have included a section on the best San Diego summer surf camps for you beginners out there.

 So, get ready to get off your couch and into your board shorts to enjoy the summer surfing season of San Diego!
+Or should I say Endless Summer?

 In my opinion, the best thing about surfing San Diego in the summer is warmer water temperatures.
 For the majority of the year – a wetsuit is pretty much a requirement.
 However, there is a small window during summer months where it’s possible to surf in only board shorts!